paulmmay/blog.paulmay.org/about/index.md

 Paul May is an Irish researcher and interaction designer, currently based in New York.
 Paul holds a graduate degree from NYU's Interactive Telecommunications Program and is a former Fulbright award winner.

 ### Work
-<p class="noindent">Paul researches, designs and develops interactive products, services and environments.
+<p class="noindent">Paul researches, designs and develops <a href="/work">interactive products, services and environments</a>.
 Clients include Abbey Theatre, Accenture, Barracuda FX, BBC, Carte Blanche Greetings, Comcast Corporation, Frog Design, Front, Memorial Sloan-Kettering Cancer Center, Microsoft, and TouchTunes.</p>

 ### Selected Press
 * <a href="http://www.good.is/post/spare-change-for-social-change-can-wasted-subway-fees-be-used-for-public-good/">GOOD Magazine</a> (MetroChange)